 English

 Geography

 History

 Mathematics

 Personal Development, Health & Physical Education

 Science

-Non-Elective Music (compacted program Term 4 -Yr 9)
+Non-Elective Music (Yr 9)

-Year 9 Program (Literacy - Writing program - Term 1 to 3 - Yr 9)

 Careers (Yr 10)

 Sport

 + 3 Elective Subjects

-In relation to Mathematics in Stage 5 (Years 9 and 10), students study one of three courses: Stage 5.3, 5.2 or 5.1.
+In relation to Mathematics in Stage 5 (Years 9 and 10), students study one of three courses: Stage 5.3, 5.2 or 5.1 ( denotes course name subject to change due to NESA syllabus changes from 2024).
 At the end of Year 8, you will be placed in the most appropriate level based on your achievement in Mathematics in Year 8.